AHugoson/home-automation/README.md

 ✔ Update arduino + python control programs

-✔ Daily alarms (TODO: add support for only running on specific weekdays, and only running once)
+✔ Daily alarms

-〇 React-app (an app that will hold all the functions below)
+✔ React-app (an app that will hold all the functions below)

+〇 Advanced alarms with support for only running on specific weekdays, and only running once

 〇 Timers (do something after a given amount of time)